-How To Write (and read between the lines of) The Perfect Veterinary Job Ad
+How To Write (and for candidates, read between the lines of) The Perfect Veterinary Job Ad

 Given the generally recognised shortage of Veterinarians, Veterinary Technician and Vet Nurses, particularly in regional areas, attracting, retaining and developing your team has never been more important.
 Whilst focusing on retention and development is essential, when it comes time to recruit your next team member, as an Owner, Partner or Practice Manager, today you have to pitch yourself and your practice to potential candidates.